AndiEcker/AcuSihotInterfaces/README.md

 #### Available Reservation Fields

 The table underneath is showing all the fields that can be used to specify a reservation created within Sihot.
-Only the fields marked with an asterisk (*) are mandatory, with the exception that the reservation orderer can be specified either only by `ResOrdererId` or `ResOrdererMc` (or by both).
-The fields marked with an plus character (+) are optional only if the reservation gets sent the first time to Sihot, so for every change/update of an already existing reservation these fields need to be included in the send to Sihot:
+Only the fields marked with an asterisk (*) are mandatory, with the extension that the reservation orderer has to be specified by at least one of the client fields `ShId`, `AcId` or `Surname`.
+The fields names marked with an plus character (+) are optional only if the reservation gets sent the first time to Sihot, so for every change/update of an already existing reservation these fields need to be included in the send to Sihot:

 Field Name | Field Type | Description | Example Values |